Christian Union (Netherlands): Precursors

-In October 2013, the second Rutte cabinet (VVD and PvdA), lacking a majority in the Senate, reached a budgetary agreement with the CU, the Reformed Political Party (SGP) and the Democrats 66 (D66).
-This occasional coalition was nicknamed "purple with the Bible" (Paars met de Bijbel) as it included the secular parties VVD, PvdA and D66 plus the religiously-oriented parties Christian Union and SGP.
-The term "purple with the Bible" had already been used in February that year, when the same parties reached an agreement on modernising the housing market.
-Although the cabinet was quite unpopular and the VVD and PvdA lost many municipal seats during the municipal elections of 19 March 2014, the parties that provided tactical support to the government won many seats.

-After the 2017 general election, the Christian Union became part of the third Rutte cabinet, as a minor coalition partner to the VVD, CDA and D66.
-The party has three representatives in the current cabinet: minister Carola Schouten for the Ministry of Agriculture, Nature and Food Quality, Arie Slob, Minister for Primary Education, Secondary Education and Media and Paul Blokhuis, State Secretary for Health, Welfare and Sports.

-Following the 2019 European Parliament election, the Christian Union left the European Conservatives and Reformists Group in the European Parliament (of which it had been a founding member) arguing that the ECR was moving too far to the right by including MEPs of far-right parties such as the Dutch Forum for Democracy and the Sweden Democrats.
-The party instead joined the European People's Party Group.

-In January 2023, Mirjam Bikker succeeded Segers as the party leader.
-During the 2023 Dutch general election the Christian Union lost two of their five seats, getting 2% of the votes.
+The RPF explicitly stated in its manifesto of principles that it sought to unite all reformed parties in the Netherlands.

 Ideology

 The CU describes itself as a Christian social party.
 The party has its roots in orthodox Protestant (i.e. mostly Reformed) parties, often referred to as the "small right".
 It combines a conservative point of view on ethical and foreign policy issues, with more centre-left ideas on economic, asylum, social and environmental issues.
 Its conservative reformed ideals are reflected in its program of principles.
 It believes that the state is the swordmaiden of God.
 It bases its politics directly on the Bible.
 However, it sees separate duties for the state and the church in public life: the church should spread the Word of God, while the state should merely uphold public morality.
 The state should respect the religion of its citizens.
-Other Christian principles, like neighbourly love and stewardship for the Earth, however have given the CU's political program a centre-left orientation.
+Other Christian principles, such as neighbourly love and stewardship for the Earth, however have given the CU's political program a centre left orientation.
+The party has also been described as centre-left or left-wing overall.

 Some of CU's socially conservative policies include: